 Do you or a member of your household require additional medical assistance?

-Medically essential refers to medical dependence on electric powered equipment that must be operated continuously or as circumstances require, as specified by a physician, to avoid loss of life or immediate hospitalization.
+Medically essential refers to medical dependence on electric powered equipment.
+This equipment must be operated continuously or as circumstances require, as specified by a physician, to avoid loss of life or immediate hospitalization.

 - Obtain a physician’s certification form from GEC’s website or your local GEC office.

 - Certification requires the member to complete forms provided by GEC and submit a form, completed by a physician licensed to practice in the State of Florida, stating in medical and non-medical terms why the electric service is medically essential.

 - The need for medically essential service must be re-certified every 12 months.
 Via regular mail, GEC will provide a package of re-certification forms at least 30 days prior to expiration.
 Within 30 days after the expiration of the existing certification, all materials must be completed and returned to GEC.
 If not, the certification of medically essential service may be terminated.

 - Certification does not guarantee uninterrupted service.